We think, therefore WeChat: The rise and rise of the people’s ecosystems

 Don’t wait until the end of the year.
 Aim for July 2017.
 To ignore this phenomena, or fear/dismiss it, is arguably irresponsible for your enterprise.

 Last year I was a WeChat naive.
-The rise and rise of this people ecosystem first struck me, unexpectedly, at an unlikely venue – a business panel at a Melbourne Fashion Festival in March 2016.
+The rise and rise of this people's ecosystem first struck me, unexpectedly, at an unlikely venue – a business panel at a Melbourne Fashion Festival in March 2016.

 My ears pricked up when WeChat was included in a set of usual suspects for social media platforms that fashion retailers were told were ‘the new black’.
 Be there or be square, if you want to sell to China.